Nauru entry requirements for Israel passport holders

 May be checked

-Israeli passport holders can get a visa on arrival at Nauru International Airport.
-It's free, valid for a single entry up to 30 days, and non-extendable.
+Israeli passport holders get a free visa on arrival at Nauru International Airport, valid for a single entry of up to 30 days.
+It cannot be extended, so plan your departure carefully.
 Your passport must be valid for at least 6 months beyond your entry date, and you'll need a return ticket — both are checked before boarding and at immigration.

 Entry requirements